 What does hypnosis feel like?

-Hypnosis is a means of moving into a perfectly natural state of mind that people actually experience several times in a day.
+Since hypnosis is a means of moving into a perfectly natural state of mind that all people actually experience several times in a day, it feels very “normal”.
 Have you ever had the experience of driving along the highway and suddenly realizing that you passed your exit several miles back?
+You were in hypnosis!

 Or been so caught up in a book or movie or video game that you don’t even realize that someone has been speaking to you for the past several minutes?
 THAT is hypnosis.
-So you see, when a hypnotist induces you into hypnosis they are not asking you to experience anything strange or that you haven’t experienced before.
+So, when a hypnotist or a hypnosis audio track guides you into hypnosis, they are not asking you to experience anything strange or that you haven’t experienced before.

 Can anyone be hypnotized?